Xuradel/chat-bubbles-nextjs/README.md

 ## Chat bubble app

-This app was inspired by @devaslife, he is a Full-Stack developer and creates amazing youtube videos.
+This app was inspired by @devaslife, he is a Full-Stack developer and creates amazing youtube videos, app is not perfect, has some bugs, will work on it on the future more.

 ## Link to vercel page